 Did I mention dessert?
 Yes, having fun desserts can make any day brighter.

 Now is the time to dig up old photo books or better yet home videos, grab that costume bin, let your hair down, and have fun.
 None of us are taking this pandemic lightly.
 It can be very scary.
 Which is all the more reason I have to do what I can to make it less so for my children—to put smiles on their faces, to use our time to offset some of the bad news with happy memories.

 With two working parents and countless extracurricular activities, our schedules are usually crazy hectic.
 I’m hoping our kids remember some of this precious, slower family time.

-Here are a few great-for-all-ages dinner themes:
+Here are more great-for-all-ages dinner themes:

 Dress to the nines.
 Prepare lovely little tea sandwiches (with the crusts cut off, of course, and maybe use a cookie cutter to make fun shapes).
 Surround yourself with stuffed animals.
 Read favorite bedtime stories.

 It doesn’t take long to chop up an assortment of toppings.
 Kids love eating what they make, so they’ll be more likely to try new things.
 Score!
 Hint: Central Market and Trader Joe’s sell fresh pizza dough.
 Let it come to room temperature for easier rolling.

 Don your favorite slippers and cozy jammies.
 Flip pancakes and eggs (or make DIY McMuffins!).
 Voila!
 Dinner, plus you are ready for a cozy movie night after!

 Family Spa Night